ietf-tools/ipmc/content/english/_index.md

 ---
-# Banner
-banner:
-  title: "Welcome to the IETF IPMC"
+title: "IETF IPMC"
-  content: "Welcome to the IETF Intellectual Property Management Corporation website."
+description: "Welcome to the IETF IPMC"
-  image: false
+draft: false
-  button:
-    enable: true
-    label: "Announcement: Proposed Bylaw Changes"
-    link: "/bylaws"

 ---

+# Welcome to the IETF Intellectual Property Management Corporation website.

+### Announcement: Notice of Proposed Amendment to IETF IPMC Bylaws

-The IETF IPMC is currently holding a 60-day public comment period in anticipation of changes to its Bylaws.
-For more details, please visit the [Bylaws](/bylaws) page.
+The IETF Intellectual Property Management Corporation (IPMC) Directors are considering adopting a proposed set of amendments to the IETF IPMC bylaws.
+For more details, please visit the [Bylaws](/administration/bylaws) page.